-As an introvert myself, I prefer smaller crowds, more alone time to re-energize, and I work best when I am alone.
+As an introvert myself, I prefer smaller crowds, solitude, and independence.

 If you’re looking for a job where you can get straight to work without having to socialize, here are 15 jobs for you to consider starting.

-The best thing about being a researcher is that it is such a broad category.
-You’re bound to find a topic that you’re interested to research about, and in whatever industry you prefer.
+The best thing about being a researcher is that it is such a broad category that you’re bound to find an industry or topic that you’re interested in doing research on.

 Being a researcher is one of the best careers for introverts due to the fact that it perfectly utilizes introverts’ strengths and is usually very easy to transition into.